Skip to content

 The customs authorities are not obligated to consider transfer pricing documentation prepared for tax purposes in the determination of the customs value.

-To what extent one wishes to emphasise transfer pricing documentation in the inspection of transactions between dependent parties is up to each individual country’s customs authorities, see among other things, the WTO’s “A Handbook on the WTO Customs Valuation Agreement” (Rosenow/O´Shea 2010), p.
-85. A party referring to transfer pricing documentation prepared for tax purposes as a basis for declared customs value therefore is not entitled to have this documentation emphasised by the customs authorities.
+To what extent one wishes to emphasize transfer pricing documentation in the inspection of transactions between dependent parties is up to each individual country’s customs authorities, see among other things, the WTO’s “A Handbook on the WTO Customs Valuation Agreement” (Rosenow/O´Shea 2010), p.
+85. A party referring to transfer pricing documentation prepared for tax purposes as a basis for declared customs value therefore is not entitled to have this documentation emphasized by the customs authorities.

-Even though the customs authorities do not have any duty to emphasise transfer pricing documentation in the determination of the customs value, such documentation can nevertheless contain useful information when investigating the circumstances surrounding the sale and whether the relationship of dependence between the parties has affected the price.
+Even though the customs authorities do not have any duty to emphasize transfer pricing documentation in the determination of the customs value, such documentation can nevertheless contain useful information when investigating the circumstances surrounding the sale and whether the relationship of dependence between the parties has affected the price.
 This must be specifically assessed on a case-by-case basis.

 This view is expressed in the WCO’s Commentary 23.1.
 The following is stated in points 8 and 9: “On one hand, a transfer pricing study submitted by an importer may be a good source of information, if it contains relevant information about the circumstances surrounding the sale.
 On the other hand, a transfer pricing study might not be relevant or adequate in examining the circumstances surrounding the sale because of the substantial and significant differences which exist between the methods in the Agreement to determine the value of the imported goods and those of the OECD Transfer Pricing Guidelines